-To shed further light on the impact of rollover risk arising from debt maturity structure, we next examine the relation between a firm's rollover risk exposure and its cost of long-term borrowing.
+To shed further light on the impact of rollover risk arising from debt maturity structure, we next examine the relationship between a firm's rollover risk exposure and its cost of long-term borrowing.
 To the extent that long-term creditors recognize the rollover risk arising from a firm's maturing debt, they should demand a premium to lend to firms with a greater exposure to rollover risk.
 We test this hypothesis by examining whether the yield spreads on a firm's long-term bonds are affected by the fraction of the firm's long-term debt payable within a year over its total assets (LT-1).
-To achieve this, we modify the bond yield spread model in Campbell and Taksler (2003) and estimate a first-difference regression, where the dependent variable is the year-on-year change in yield spread in the year before the long-term debt becomes due, and the main independent variable is the year-on-year change in LT-1 (Δ LT-1_t).
+To achieve this, we modify the bond yield spread model in Campbell and Taksler (2003) and estimate a first-difference regression, where the dependent variable is the year-on-year change in yield spread in the year before the long-term debt becomes due, and the main independent variable is the year-on-year change in LT-1 ( $\Delta LT$ -1 $t$ ).
 The results confirm the hypothesis that long-term bonds of firms with a higher LT-1 in the next year trade at higher yield spreads.
-This result is also economically significant: A 1-standard-deviation increase in Δ LT-1_t is associated with an 18% increase in yield spreads relative to the sample mean value of change in yield spreads.
+This result is also economically significant: a one standard deviation increase in $\Delta LT$ -1 $t$ is associated with a 18% increase in yield spreads relative to the sample mean value of change in yield spreads.
 The results are even stronger when we proxy for rollover risk using the dummy variable to identify firm-years in which LT-1 exceeds the 5% threshold.
 We find that an increase in LT-1 from under 5% to over 5% is associated with a 34% increase in yield spreads relative to the sample mean value of change in yield spreads.

-Our paper contributes to both the literature on debt maturity and the literature on credit risk by providing empirical validation to the theoretical predictions that rollover risk, arising from a firm's debt maturity structure, increases the firm's overall credit risk (e.g., He and Xiong (2012a), (2012b), Morris and Shin (2009)).
+Our paper contributes to both the literature on debt maturity and the literature on credit risk by providing empirical validation to the theoretical predictions that rollover risk, arising from a firm's debt maturity structure, increases the firm's overall credit risk (e.g., He and Xiong (2012a), He and Xiong (2012b), and Morris and Shin (2009)).
 This is an important finding because it has practical implications for a firm's choice of its debt maturity structure.
-Although the theoretical literature identifies rollover risk as an important determinant of debt maturity choice (e.g., Diamond (1991), Flannery (1986)), the empirical literature on debt maturity (e.g., Barclay and Smith (1995), Berger, Espinosa-Vega, Frame, and Miller (2005), Guedes and Opler (1996), and Stohs and Mauer (1996)) largely sidesteps this issue: The focus of that strand of literature is on documenting the observable firm characteristics that explain the firm's debt maturity choice.
+Although the theoretical literature identifies rollover risk as an important determinant of debt maturity choice (e.g., Diamond (1991), and Flannery (1986)), the empirical literature on debt maturity (e.g., Barclay and Smith (1995), Berger, Espinosa-Vega, Frame, and Miller (2005), Guedes and Opler (1996), and Stohs and Mauer (1996)) has largely sidestepped this issue: the focus of that strand of literature is on documenting the observable firm characteristics that explain the firm's debt maturity choice.